 How is COVID-19 affecting what and how we buy, and how should brands respond?
-In this edition, we have focused on the FMCG retail and channel purchase trends being seen across markets, and consider interesting purchasing behaviours and whether they will remain.
+In this edition, we have focused on the FMCG retail and channel purchase trends being seen across markets, and consider interesting purchasing behaviors and whether they will remain.

-This week’s ten behavioural insights around COVID-19:
+This week’s ten behavioral insights around COVID-19:

 - Google mobility data shows a high degree of grocery shopping variability across the world – from “Normal”, to below 50%.
 Some countries are returning to normal trip levels – USA and Brazil for example – while others remain in lockdown, shopping only when it is essential (like Peru).

 - COVID-19 has re-invigorated grocery ecommerce, especially in Europe.
-We analyse the online share of FMCG spend in 2018 and 2019 and the forecast for 2020, with >20% growth for the channel in all regions.
+We analyze the online share of FMCG spend in 2018 and 2019 and the forecast for 2020, with >20% growth for the channel in all regions.
 We used to look to the USA to see future trends – but now we go to China!
 There is still more room for growth again in Europe.

 - Next we look at which categories had the highest share of trade online, with certain CPG categories more suited to this channel.
 The evidence from the ecommerce giants – China and South Korea – shows the way.
 Hygiene and Health look like good future candidates – will a supplier find a winning formula?
 We expect many will try given the expected ongoing growth.

 - When marketing works, it usually works amongst everyone.
-This is true when we look at the penetration of the online channel across different lifestages in the UK.
+This is true when we look at the penetration of the online channel across different life stages in the UK.
 The extra growth amongst the oldest cohort is astonishing – with penetration doubling.
 Will these older consumers stay?
 The more they learn through experience that ecommerce works for them, the more likely the answer will be yes.

 - Have we moved to famous trusted brands as expected?
 We see that the Brits have turned to brands during the crisis, whilst there is more consistent growth across both brands and own label in Spain.
 The picture here is not as clear as the move to ecommerce: it could go either way.
 Factors like household income and how retailers have reduced ranges to cope with the extra demand are just as important as brand trust.